-The FR 3036 is a voluntary survey.
-Because the Federal Reserve believes the release of this information would cause substantial harm to the competitive position of the entity from whom the information was obtained, the information collected on the FR 3036 may be granted confidential treatment under exemption (b)(4) of the Freedom of Information Act (5 U.S.C. § 552(b)(4)), which protects from disclosure "trade secrets and commercial or financial information obtained from a person and privileged or confidential."
+Because the release of this information would cause substantial harm to the competitive position of the entity from whom the information was obtained, the information collected on the FR 3036 may be granted confidential treatment under exemption (b)(4) of the Freedom of Information Act (5 U.S.C.
+552(b)(4)), which protects from disclosure "trade secrets and commercial or financial information obtained from a person and privileged or confidential."